-A customer acquisition specialist meet a pretty wide range of skills:
+A customer acquisition specialist meets a pretty wide range of skills:

 A customer acquisition specialist’s job is to stay on top of the most efficient channels of customer attraction and conversion -- not so much according to the “latest trends”, as much as according to what actually works for each company.
 The way a customer acquisition specialist knows what works is by experience, trial/ error, and, ultimately, data.

-As mentioned in the beginning, it is fairly easy to mistake a customer acquisition specialist’s job with other similar ones in the digital marketing industry.
-One of the most frequent mistakes is overlapping the tasks (and purpose) of a growth marketer vs customer acquisition specialist.
+As mentioned in the beginning, it is fairly easy to mistake a customer acquisition specialist’s job for other similar ones in the digital marketing industry.
+One of the most frequent mistakes is overlapping the tasks (and purpose) of a growth marketer vs a customer acquisition specialist.